afmrgit/sample-app-aoai-chatGPT/README.md

+# Lord Jesus Christ, Son Of God, Have Mercy On Me, A Sinner.
 # [Preview] AFMR Advisor Sample Chat App with AOAI

 This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
 Note: some portions of the app use preview APIs.